flyingpreacher/TUX-Tips-and-Tricks/Write CD Image to USB Flash Drive.md

 where:

-<file> is the name of the input image, e.g. "netinst.iso"
+<file> is the name of the input image, e.g. "netinst.iso"<br>
 <device> is the device matching the USB flash drive, e.g. /dev/sda, /dev/sdb.
-Be careful to make sure you have the right device name, as this command is capable of writing over your hard disk just as easily if you get the wrong one!
+Be careful to make sure you have the right device name, as this command is capable of writing over your hard disk just as easily if you get the wrong one!<br>
-"bs=4M" tells dd to read/write in 4 megabyte chunks for better performance; the default is 512 bytes, which will be much slower
+"bs=4M" tells dd to read/write in 4 megabyte chunks for better performance; the default is 512 bytes, which will be much slower<br>
 The "sync" is to make sure that all the writes are flushed out before the command returns.